isomerpages/govtech-gobusiness-main/_eservices-for-new-businesses/new-business-owners/essential-business-regulations.md

 **Ministry of Manpower**

 - [Factory Notification and Registration](https://www.mom.gov.sg/workplace-safety-and-health/factory-notification-and-registration/requirements-for-factories){:target="_blank"}{:rel="noopener"}
-  <br>Notify or register your premises with MOM if your owkrplace is defined as a factory under the Workplace Safety and Health (WSH) Act.
+  <br>Notify or register your premises with MOM if your workplace is defined as a factory under the Workplace Safety and Health (WSH) Act.
 [Read the WSH Act's definition of a factory](https://www.mom.gov.sg/workplace-safety-and-health/factory-notification-and-registration/what-is-a-factory){:target="_blank"}{:rel="noopener"}.

 **Singapore Customs**